johnnyadora/johnnyadora.github.io/_pages/about.md

 I started by painting on my first skateboard which I got when I was 11 years old.

 Re-shaping it first, then re-painting it again and again.
 Eventually people's used boards started to find their way to me and that's how I got into recycling old skateboards into newly shaped, hand-painted, little works of art.
 Later I expanded my canvas to walls and entire rooms, the bigger the better.
-Do you know the expression “a Jack of all trades”?
-It changed over time, first it was simply “Jack of all trades”, then it became “Jack of all trades, master of none.” and eventually it became: “Jack of all trades, master of none, but better than a master of one.”

-Before it became a Jack of all trades, it used to be a Johnny Do-it-all.
-So I guess that's what I am now.
+I fell in love with woodworking when I started converting my car into a tiny campervan using only a jigsaw and a drill.
+Like many good things, it took time and a lot of effort.
+After two long years I took her to Portugal on her maiden voyage for a surftrip, this made it all worth while.
+On top of my tiny house on wheels, I had earned a new set of skills, which I'm still perfecting to this day.

-I paint and I make things.
+In brief, that's me, I paint and I make things.

 <p align="middle">